JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 1 - Basics - Group Anagram/First Angular/Song Key.md

 - When clicking on a track there will be a single page open #DONE
 - Here users can edit tracks
 - Turn the track into a component #DONE
-- Stop propagation
+- Stop propagation #DONE

 ## Back End
-- Link a supabase db to the project
+- Link a supabase db to the project #DONE
+- Create two tables for the library and the recycle bin #DONE
+- Use supabase auth #DONE
+- Create a supabase client for the back end #DONE
+- Endpoint to fetch all users #DONE
+### PARSE THE REQUEST FROM ANGULAR
-- Switch to a database instead of using local storage
+- Stores the track ids for users in a database instead of local storage
+- fetch the tracks by first fetching the ids and then the tracks with a batch request to spotify

+## Auth
+##### How does it work?
+The supabase service provides a way to interface with the database and our auth.
+Here we have the session that will most likely give us data about our user.
+Let's use it in the navbar
-- Use supabase auth
+- Style the auth components #DONE
+- Fetch the session correctly to use in navbar #DONE
+- Style the log in Screen #DONE
+- Add a email and password log in option #DONE
+- Show an empty image if no profile pic #DONE
+- Separate the menu-end items in the navbar #DONE
+- Sync profile changes in the navbar #DONE
+##### Created a service and components can subscribe to the changes
+- Allow the avatar component to accept styles #DONE
+- Make the name mandatory #DONE
+- Different routes for login/register #DONE
+- Add a github and google provider #DONE